 The rest of the tour was cancelled with immediate effect, with Noel stating: “It's with some sadness and great relief to tell you that I quit Oasis tonight.
 People will write and say what they like, but I simply could not go on working with Liam a day longer” on the band's website.

-Since the breakup, the brothers have been engaged in a public feud, continuously attacking one another in the press and on social media.
-Fans have been eagerly hoping that the two brothers could reconcile and get the band back together, and finally, it looks like it could be happening.
+Since the breakup, the brothers had an ongoing public feud, continuously attacking one another in the press and on social media.
+Fans have been eagerly hoping that the two brothers could reconcile and get the band back together, and finally, it's happening.

 Speaking at the 2016 event, Gallagher went on to reiterate that he was more than ready for an Oasis reunion, stating his “bags [were] packed” if Noel ever agreed.